 When a beam of light of frequency is incident on a metal, each photon transmits all its

-to an electron neat the surface.
+energy to an electron neat the surface.
 In this case the photon is entirely absorbed by the electron.
 Thus the electron will absorb energy only in quanta of energy

 and intensity of incident radiation doesn’t have any effect.
 There is always a minimum energy which is required to knock off electron from the metal and this energy is called work function